syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Gets or sets a value that indicates to align content in the TreeView control from right to left by setting the property as true.
+Gets or sets a value that indicates to align content in the TreeView control from right to left by setting the property true.